seezoo1/accounts-api/README.md

 # accounts-api
-Basic Accounts API using swaggerTools and Express
+Basic Accounts API using swaggerTools and Connect